anton-vinogradov/apache-ignite-release/scripts/README.txt

 0) In case you're on Windows, please install WSL
     See https://msdn.microsoft.com/en-us/commandline/wsl/install_guide for details
-    Perform all operations at bash console! (type "bash" at windows console)
+    Perform all operations in bash console! (type "bash" at windows console)

 1) Software required to perform release:
     - Maven 3.x